flazer/DomainRangeChecker/README.md

-Quick and Dirty Domain-Range-Checker-Tool for DE-Domains
+Quick and Dirty Domain-Range-Checker-Tools for DE-Domains
 --------------------------------------------------------

-This script will check all possible domains in a specified range.
+This domainRangeCheck-script will check all possible domains in a specified range.
 It's only working with Denic(DE)-Domains for now.

 Example (cli):